spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Create User for Segment

-Finally, you need to create the user that will be connected to Segment.
+You also need to create the user that will be connected to Segment.
 Be sure to use a strong, unique password.

 ![](images/create_user_1.png)